 Plant herbs that repel pests.

 To prevent pest infestation, you can plant herbs that are known to repel garden pests.
-Some of the herbs that emit a pungent smell and repel pests include sage, basil, lavender, and oregano.
+Some herbs that emit a pungent smell and repel pests include sage, basil, lavender, and oregano.
 The smell is so strong that many pests cannot stand them.
-Other herbs taste terrible and pests avoid them at all costs.
+Other herbs taste terrible, and pests avoid them at all costs.

-The process of planting different plants to obtain specific benefits such as pest repelling is called companion planting.
+The process of planting different plants to obtain specific benefits, such as pest repelling, is called companion planting.
 This is an age-old practice that also improves the health of plants.
-For example, if you live in a cool area, plant peas and broad beans together.
-If you live in Western Australia or other tropical areas, plant tomatoes mixed with carrots and beans.
+For example, you can plant beans with beets or peas or cabbages with chard or lettuce.

 Try organic gardening.